 The process for calculating derived indices can vary based on the type and data being analyzed.
 Common steps include:

-- Collecting Primary Data: You need to collect primary data because Derived indices are based on raw data such as prices or quantities.
+- Collecting Primary Data: You need to collect primary data because derived indices are based on raw data, such as prices or quantities.

 - Assigning Weights: In weighted indices, variables are assigned different weights based on their importance.